sbp/duxlot/README.rst

 Duxlot, the IRC Bot
 ===================

-Duxlot_ is a new IRC bot created in 2012 by `Sean B. Palmer`_, the maker of the popular Phenny_.
-Features include a fast multiprocess based architecture, modularity, and ease of use.
-Duxlot has no dependencies except Python3, and will even work without having to be installed as as package.
+Duxlot_ is a new IRC bot created by `Sean B. Palmer`_, the maker of the popular Phenny_.
+Features include a fast multiprocess architecture, modularity, and ease of use.
+Duxlot has no dependencies except Python 3, and will even work without having to be installed as as package.

 .. _Duxlot: http://inamidst.com/duxlot/
 .. _Sean B. Palmer: http://inamidst.com/sbp/
 .. _Phenny: http://inamidst.com/phenny/

-	**WARNING:** This is an early, pre-release alpha version of Duxlot.
-The API and features may change wildly, and the bot may not be stable.

 Install
 ---------

+    **WARNING:** This is an pre-release alpha version of Duxlot.
+The API and features may change, and the bot may not be stable.

 Get `Python 3.2`_ or later.